mirror/dd-wrt/src/router/rsync/rsync.1.md

     will silently ignore this option.
 Note also that some filesystems are mounted to avoid updating the atime on read access even without the O_NOATIME flag being set.

+0.  `--crtimes`, `-N,`

+    This tells rsync to set the create times (newness) of the destination files to the same value as the source files.

 0.  `--omit-dir-times`, `-O`